 Marek's Collier House Restaurant: Voted Marco Island's Best Fine Dining Restaurant

-The was the website for Marek's Collier House Restaurant from 2001 till their new website was created sometime after 2013.
+The was the website for Marek's Collier House Restaurant from 2001 till their current website at www.mareksmarcoisland.com/was created.

 Enjoy exquisite fine dining in the luxuriously restored historical home of Captain Bill Collier.
 International award winning Chef/Owner Peter Marek (Triple Gold Medal Winner World Culinary Olympics) and his wife Penny offer a unique menu of delicious and delectable gourmet dishes with beautifully presented Continental and Seafood specialties.
 Voted Marco Island's Best Fine Dining Restaurant 8 years in a row.
 The impeccable service, romantic atmosphere and award winning cuisine makes Marek's a dining experience not to be missed.
 For a truly memorable evening, experience the charm and intimacy of this beautiful restaurant.